noahehall/theBookOfNoah/0current/architectural thinking/microservices.md

   - this is the main usecase, else you might as well use an aggrigator at the api-gateway level
   - however, this can cause long blocking calls if too many business processes are aggregated
 - determine the business processes
-- determine the processing rules
+- determine the processing rules (should be encapsulated and an interface presented instead of hardcoding the logic directly in the service)
 - design a consolidated model (for the composite payload) based on how the processing rules modify the responses
-- design an API for the actions on that model
+- design an API for the actions on that model (using either REST/Actions pattern)

-#### edge pattern
+- wire the service and implement the internal processing

 ### data pattern